 1. Admire ruins and old architecture

 Practically no matter where you go in Italy, you’ll find traces of the ancient world.
-In Sicily, you can visit the Valley of the Temples, a compound of Doric temples built around the 5th century that are still in shockingly good condition, open for tourists to admire.
+In Sicily, you can visit the Valley of the Temples, a compound of Doric temples built around the 5th century that are still in shockingly good condition, and open for tourists to admire.
 Of course, there’s the Coliseum in Rome as well as the Roman Forum and the Acropolis.

 And don’t forget Pompeii – part ruins, a part open-air museum filled with relics and personal effects of the people who lived there are the time of the catastrophic eruption of Mount Vesuvius.
-The entire country bears historic relics that echo the old world.
+The entire country bears historical relics that echo the old world.

 2. Visit art galleries

 Italy has been home to some of the most influential artists in the Western world.
 Even if you’re not an art buff, you’ve almost definitely heard of them and will likely recognize their work: Leonardo da Vinci, Raphael, Michelangelo, and Caravaggio are just a few.
 Some of the most notable art stops in Italy are the Uffizi Gallery in Florence and the Last Supper displayed in Milan.
 But the entire country is filled with breathtaking art for you to drink in.
 Whether you’re an amateur art historian or have never set foot in a museum, this is a great place to start.